cf-convention/cf-convention.github.io/Meetings/2021-Workshop.md

 The meeting will run for three hours on each day, 15:00 to 18:00 UTC, plus an informal hour at the end of each day.

+Thanks for their support of this meeting to:
+ - IS-ENES3 funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824084: https://is.enes.org
+ - Institute of Physics of Cantabria (IFCA, CSIC-UC): https://ifca.unican.es/en-us

 ## Registration

 You can register using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfXo0fRC0ciLHKFzyX_pvEhqORPxr5uL1St0xM7NijOqdtn7w/viewform).